South Tyrol’s most idyllic Alpine village

 How to get there

 To get to Fane Alm by car, drive to the end of the Valsertal valley, where you will find the Berg am Boden car park.
-From there, you can walk down the road to Fane Alm, which is closed to car traffic from 9 a.m. until 5 p.m. between mid-June and the end of September.
-If you don’t fancy the walk, a shuttle will take you from the car park to Fane Alm (for a fee).
+From there, you can walk or drive down the road to Fane Alm.
+The Fane Alm parking area is monitored by a traffic light system.

 To get from Vals to Fane Alm on foot, you can follow the Milk trail.
 Alternatively, experienced hikers can take the Jochtal lift that ascends to the Jochtal restaurant at 2,007 metres (free fare for Almencard holders in selected periods) and follow the Rotensteiner High Mountain trail to Fane Alm, returning to Vals via the Milk trail.